 Trauma or injury to your nose can also cause a dorsal hump to develop.
 A bruise on your nose or a broken nose can result in a dorsal hump if the cartilage and bone heal unevenly.

-Even though a dorsal hump can sometimes make the nose appear compromised, the bone-and-cartilage irregularity doesn’t actually restrict breathing ability.
+Even though a dorsal hump can sometimes make the nose appear compromised, the bone-and-cartilage irregularity doesn’t restrict breathing ability.

 Your septum passages can be deviated because of an injury that also caused a dorsal hump, but removing the hump won’t necessarily improve your ability to breathe freely.

-Dorsal hump removal options include a surgery called a rhinoplasty and a noninvasive procedure known as a nonsurgical rhinoplasty.
+Dorsal hump removal options include a surgery called a rhinoplasty and a noninvasive procedure known as nonsurgical rhinoplasty.

-A traditional rhinoplasty, also called an open rhinoplasty, is the most common method for permanently removing a dorsal hump.
+A traditional rhinoplasty, also called open rhinoplasty, is the most common method for permanently removing a dorsal hump.